brunoslr/truco-backend/README.md

 ## Architecture

-### Event-Driven AI Player System
+### Event-Driven Game System

-The application implements a modern event-driven architecture for AI player interactions, providing reactive and scalable game flow management.
+The application implements a modern event-driven architecture for all game interactions, providing reactive and scalable game flow management with proper separation of concerns.

 #### Core Components